 Tip: the burgers are cooked medium/rare unless requested otherwise.

 Eager to pick up some treats to take home, we stopped by the achingly cute Perníčkův sen gingerbread shop on our final day in the city.
 Known as the best gingerbread shop in Prague, this is the best place to come for traditional Czech gingerbread, made from fresh ingredients.

 Escaping the confines of my sofa and the vaguely depressing rush of the Boxing Day sales, our long weekend in Prague was the ideal way to keep the festive spirit alive.
-A winter wonderland of picture-perfect squares, twinkling lights and steaming mugs of hot wine, visiting Prague at Christmas was truly unforgettable.
+A winter wonderland of picture-perfect squares, Christmas Markets, twinkling lights and steaming mugs of hot wine, visiting Prague at Christmas was truly unforgettable.